NGonline/Notes/Java.md

 - The design of your program (like simulations) can be greatly simplified.
 They generally imvolve many interacting elements, each with "a mind of its own".
 - Java's threading is preemptive, which means that a scheduling mechanism provides time slices for each thread.
 So you can generally assume that you will not have enough threads available to provice one for each element in a large simulation.
 A typical approach is the use of cooperative multithreading.
 - In general, threads enable you to create a more loosely coupled design.
+- Threads provide light execution context switches (on the order of 100 instructions), which switch changes only program execution and local variables, rather than heavy process context switches (thousands of instructions), which must exchange the full memory space.
+- The main drawbacks to multithreading are:
+1. Slowdown occurs while threads are waiting for shared resources;
+2. Addition CPU overhead;
+3. Unrewarded complexity arises from poor design decisions;
+4. Opportunities for pathologies such as starving, racing, deadlock, and livelock;
+5. Inconsistencies occur across platforms.
+You might get badly surprised when you distribute it.
+- There is an upper bound to the number of threads you'll want to create, because at some number, threads seem to become balky.
+- If your threading issues get large and complex, consider using a language like Erlang, which is one of several functional languages that are specialized for threading.

 ## Basic Threading
 - Your code does not need to know whether it is running on a single CPU or many.
 Thus, using threads is a way to create trasparently scalable programs.